observablehq/plot/README.md

 #### Plot.transform(*options*, *transform*)

-Given an *options* object that may specify some basic transforms (*filter*, *sort*, or *reverse*), composes those basic transforms if any with the given *transform* function, returning a new *options* object.
+Given an *options* object that may specify some basic transforms (*filter*, *sort*, or *reverse*) or a custom *transform* function, composes those transforms if any with the given *transform* function, returning a new *options* object.
+If a custom *transform* function is present on the given *options*, any basic transforms are ignored.
 Any additional input *options* are passed through in the returned *options* object.
 This method facilitates applying the basic transforms prior to applying the given custom *transform* and is used internally by Plot’s built-in transforms.

 #### Plot.channel([*source*])